An App for People Who Learn Hard Things

 Connection Types

-Define what each arrow actually means: requires, causes, contrasts, extends. etc. A shared vocabulary makes your knowledge map precise instead of decorative.
+Define what each arrow actually means: requires, causes, contrasts, extends.
+A shared vocabulary makes your knowledge map precise instead of decorative.
+The arrows stop being decoration and start being information.

 Standardised vocabulary →